 2) include a synopsis in French, English, or Spanish (max.
 5 pages) that describes the content, characters, situations, theme as well as the treatment and style of the project;

-3) send a VHS cassette, a DVD or a Vimeo link of a completed documentary work.
+3) send a Vimeo link of a previous completed documentary work.
 If possible the cassette should be sub-titled or versioned in French, English or Spanish.
 If the work does not exist in any of these three languages, please send a written transcript of the dialogue and narration in one of the three languages.
+Send also any visual element (photographs, filmed images, trailer, if available) in support of the proposed documentary project.

 You always need a Film Business Plan to get funding from investors.